 To be eligible for income-contingent repayment, you must first consolidate your parent PLUS loans.

 Switch to income-contingent repayment only if you can’t afford payments on the standard 10-year federal repayment plan.
-On income-contingent repayment, you’ll pay more in interest and you’ll be required to pay income tax on any amount forgiven.
+On income-contingent compensation, you’ll pay more in interest, and you’ll be required to pay income tax on any amount forgiven.

 Learn more about student loan repayment

 How to get a Parent Plus loan Forgiveness